 Table of Contents

 - GermGuardian AC4825 Vs Blueair Blue Pure 411 Video Comparison

 - Operating Costs

-AC4825 is intended for 167 sq. ft. room, while Blue Pure 411 is for 161 sq. ft. room.
+The GermGuardian AC4825 is intended for 167 sq. ft. rooms, while Blue Pure 411 is for 161 sq. ft. rooms.
 Both devices are focusing on identical room sizes, and because of that, customers are challenged by which one to get.
 Because of that difficulty, I will compare these two devices, check test results, and then decide which I think is a better device.

 |Model||AC4825||Blue Pure 411|